UofT-DSI/shell/04-instructors/lessons/advanced_unix_slides.md

 ```

 ---
-## Options and Arguements
+## Options and Arguments

 Options and arguments are used to write commands that can
 make changes to our system.
-The syntax Is:
+The syntax is:

 ```
 $ command -—option argument
 ```

 ---
-Options can also be combined, which we'll briefly see now but
+Options can also be combined, a topic we'll briefly touch on now and explore in more detail later.
-learn more about a bit later.

 ---
-There are two ways to write an `—option`:
+There are two ways to write an `--option`:

 1. Short option: one dash followed by a single character
 2. Long option: two dashes followed by a word